yang-luo-lab/cov-ldsc/README.md

 When estimating LD scores in an admixed population, one should include the genome-wide PCs  with the flags `--cov`.
 We recommend to use 20cM for LD window size (`--ld-wind-cm`).
 For computational efficiency, we recommend to split the whole genome to chromosomes and run multiple chromosomes in parallel.

+*N.B.* Global PCs used in the LD score adjustment need to be scaled with mean 0.
+If you are using softwares that output unscaled PCs (e.g. bigsnpr pagckage), you would need to scale them first.

 ## Demo
 We used 1000 Genome Project Phase III Admixed American (AMR) chromosome 21 data as an example.
 We provide a pre-generated 10PC file on `.example/AMR_chr21/AMR.evec`.
 To get cov-adjusted LD scores, run the following command:
 ```